Kohli and Rahul lead India to win over Australia at ICC Cricket World Cup

 His partner in the 165-run fourth-wicket stand, KL Rahul, produced a chanceless knock of 97 not out as India reached the target in 41.2 overs.

-After winning the toss, Australia – five-time world champions – slumped after being 74-1 in the 17th over.
+After winning the toss, Australia slumped after being 74-1 in the 17th over.

-Australia would be particularly unhappy with their batting as no one reached 50 in the low-scoring match, though David Warner (41) and Steve Smith (46) got decent starts.
+Australia would be particularly unhappy with their batting as no one reached 50 in the low-scoring match although David Warner (41) and Steve Smith (46) got decent starts.

 Ravindra Jadeja and Kuldeep Yadav shared five wickets to wreck the Australian innings.
-On a spin-friendly surface, Jadeja finished with 3-28 in 10 overs, while Yadav picked up 2-42, as the duo negated Australia’s advantage of batting first.
+On a spin-friendly surface, Jadeja finished with 3-28 in 10 overs while Yadav picked up 2-42 as the duo negated Australia’s advantage of batting first.

-Mitchell Marsh (0) edged Jasprit Bumrah to slip in the third over, with Kohli holding a diving catch.
+Mitchell Marsh (0) edged Jasprit Bumrah to slip in the third over with Kohli holding a diving catch.

 David Warner and Steve Smith stabilised the innings with a 69-run partnership for the second wicket.
-Warner scored 41 runs and hit six fours, but offered a return catch to Yadav just when he looked set for a big innings.
+Warner scored 41 runs and hit six fours but offered a return catch to Yadav just when he looked set for a big innings.

 India’s spin strategy had an impact with the introduction of Ravichandran Ashwin (1-34) in the eighth over choking the scoring rate.

-Smith added another 36 runs with Marnus Labuschagne, before an armball from Jadeja cleaned up his off-stump in the 28th over.
+Smith added another 36 runs with Marnus Labuschagne before an armball from Jadeja cleaned up his off-stump in the 28th over.
 Smith, stunned at the delivery, hit five fours in his 71-ball innings.

 His dismissal opened the floodgates for India.
 Two overs later, Jadeja had Labuschagne caught behind and then trapped Alex Carey (0) two balls later.